 - Transcript: Select the option in the application that gives the Transcript Office permission to provide us with your transcript.
 Your application will be considered incomplete without it!

-November 1, 2017 to February 5, 2018 – Submit ALL components of your online application.
-At 4:30pm on February 5, the online portal will close and you will no longer be able to update your application or make changes.
+November 15, 2020 to February 2021 (Deadline TBD) – Submit ALL components of your online application.
+At 4:30pm on February 3, the online portal will close and you will no longer be able to update your application or make changes.

 All awards are based on Merit (academic record, community service, leadership, special talents or skills, participation in school and community activities, and work experience).
 Most awards are also based on Financial Need as determined by the Free Application for Federal Student Aid (FAFSA) and the Student Aid Report (SAR).
 Community members evaluate each application using a standard double-blind scoring sheet.
 Applicants with the highest total score are considered first and are awarded the most valuable scholarship for which they are eligible.